companje/companje.nl/pages/accordeon.md

-# 🪗 Play the accordion with your computer keyboard!
+# 🪗 Play the accordion with your computer keyboard
 * https://github.com/taniarascia/accordion

 # Synthesia alternative in Processing